Zokingo/compiler/README.md

 This code is only for EDUCATION research uses.

 # Description
-- documents/ : includes some docs of the projects
+- documents/ : includes some docs of the projects, e.g., [the reports](https://raw.githubusercontent.com/Zokingo/compiler/master/documents/reports.pdf) etc.
 - exampl/ : includes examlpe files you may use to test the system
 - src/ : the root of the source code
 	- compiler/ : includes the algorithm related code